 Once you have your domain sorted you need to store the files that make up your website somewhere - that is where website hosting (or web hosting) comes in.
 Your web hosting provides you a location to store the component files that make up your website and your domain points to the location of these files.

-Hosting varies dramatically, depending on the features offered, the reliability of the service and how many extras you might need for your specific website needs.
+Hosting varies dramatically, depending on the features offered, the reliability of the service, and how many extras you might need for your specific website needs.
 As with domain name registration, hosting is generally renewed on an annual basis.

 An important note on Web Hosting

 Your site is guaranteed to be down at some point in your journey.
-As each day goes by your are one day closer to your unplanned outage.
+As each day goes by you are one day closer to your unplanned outage.
 It doesn't happen often and it is very rarely down for any length of time, but it does happen.

-While we partner with the best providers and optimise everything we can, when host servers are down there is literally nothing we can do.
+While we partner with the best providers and optimise everything we can when host servers are down there is literally nothing we can do.
 The host will know before we (and you) notice and will be actively addressing any issues.
 We of cause make contact and monitor the status of any works but that is about all we can do.
 It's just the nature of the beast and as a consequence, we cannot provide you any guarantees of uptime for your site - generally speaking though your site will be up 98% of the time!
-But thats a guess and you can't hold us to it!
+But that's a guess and you can't hold us to it!